 Energy efficiency is critical due to the high beam power requirements of a linear collider.
 The bunch charge that can be efficiently accelerated in a DLA is limited due to beam loading to the fC level, with optimal efficiencies in the tens of percent [7].
 Picosecond-scale trains of optical bunches can increase the charge to several hundred fC, but to achieve the needed average current, high repetition rates are required.
 Fortunately, repetition rates in the tens of MHz are well within the operating regime of fiber laser technology.
-With high average power mode-locked fiber lasers that have efficiencies approaching 40% expected to become commercially available on the 5 to 10 year time scale, future linear collider wallplug efficiencies of 10% or higher appear reasonable.
+With high average power mode-locked fiber lasers that have efficiencies approaching 50% expected to become commercially available on the 5-10 year time scale, future linear collider wall-plug efficiencies of 10% or higher appear reasonable.
+The example parameters in Table 1 assume an achievable wallplug efficiency of 15%.

-For a linear collider, the emittance must be preserved throughout the several km of acceleration, so misalignments must be small enough that they do not result in significant emittance growth.
-In particular, it is estimated that with conventional magnetic focusing, the quadrupole alignment would have a tolerance of about 1 micron, and the accelerator structures would need to be aligned to 100 nm.
+For a linear collider, the emittance must be preserved throughout the several kilometers of acceleration, so misalignments must be small enough that they do not result in significant emittance growth.
+In particular, it is estimated that with conventional magnetic focusing, the quadrupole alignment would have a tolerance of about 1 μ m, and the accelerator structures would need to be aligned to 100 nm.
 Furthermore, the transverse quadrupole jitter must be below 0.1 nm.
-This is based on a maximum centroid motion of ten percent of the beam size from magnetic center vibration, assuming 1000 quads and a normalized emittance of 0.1 nm.
+This is based on a maximum centroid motion of 10% of the beam size from magnetic center vibration, assuming 1000 quads and a normalized emittance of 0.1 nm.
 Jitter larger than this makes tuning challenging.
-For an optical accelerator structure as monolithic units, so these elements are by nature aligned permanently.
+For an optical accelerator on a wafer, the quadrupole focusing elements will be integrated directly with the accelerator structure as monolithic units, so these elements are by nature aligned permanently.
+This could potentially be done with tiny fixed-field permanent magnets or with compatible laser-driven electromagnetic focusing lenses.
+Schemes for making high-gradient laser-driven dielectric quadrupoles have been proposed as a variant on the fused silica dual-grating accelerator concept [22,23].
+The primary challenge then becomes that of reducing inter-wafer misalignment.

-A key mechanism for misalignment resulting in emittance growth is the beam breakup (BBU) instability.
+A key mechanism for misalignment resulting in emittance growth is the beam break-up (BBU) instability.
 In BBU, transverse wakefields interact resonantly with the bunch betatron motion to drive transverse oscillations.
 A simple BBU model [8] was used to estimate the effect of misalignment.
 For 150 fC bunch train charge, it was found that a 30 nm average misalignment resulted in 2.2 nm normalized emittance growth from a cold beam over 500 GeV of acceleration in 1 km.
 A scan of emittance growth vs. bunch charge was conducted, and it was found that accelerating sufficient charge with tolerable beam degradation for high-energy physics applications requires about 50 nm alignment.
 Beam stability may be improved by using a shorter focusing period, for instance with optical focusing, as well as via BNS damping.
 More detailed modeling is required to evaluate mitigation strategies, and single-wafer scale experimental tests are needed.
-While achieving such tolerances over several km is a challenge, we note that the high repetition rate of a DLA collider provides information at MHz frequencies, which can be used for feedback stabilization, and stabilization better than $1 \text{nm}/\sqrt{\text{Hz}}$ has already been demonstrated over similar lengths scales at the LIGO facility [9].
+While achieving such tolerances over several km is a challenge, we note that the high repetition rate of a DLA collider provides information at MHz frequencies, which can be used for feedback stabilization, and stabilization better than 1 nm/√Hz has already been demonstrated over similar lengths scales at the LIGO facility [9].